 - Putting a dollar amount on your pain and suffering to evaluate your claim

 - Negotiating with the insurance company and demanding a reasonable award

 - Fighting for you in court if your case goes to trial

-Once the insurance company realizes your lawyer is prepared to file a lawsuit if necessary, it’s much more likely to offer you a fair out-of-court settlement than to absorb the expense of a trial.
+Once the insurance company realizes your lawyer is prepared to file a lawsuit if necessary, it may be more likely to offer you a fair out-of-court settlement than to absorb the expense of a trial.

 Protecting Your Florence Car Accident Claim

 If you’re injured while driving without a seat belt in a Florence car crash, there are several things you can do at the scene to strengthen and protect your claim.
 If you’re physically able to do so after the wreck, you should:

 - Move to a safe area.

 - Take photos of all vehicles involved in the wreck, as well as the accident scene.